section-engineering-education/engineering-education/content/articles/php-email-verfication/index.md

-### How to Send an email to verify the registration of a new user in PHP

-In this lesson, I'll create a simple user registration form, fill it up with information, submit it to the store, and send an email verification link to the user.
-After clicking the email verification link, you will be validated in the database and authorized to log in.
+In this tutorial, we will create a simple user registration form, fill it with data, submit it to the store, and send an email verification link to the user.
+After clicking the email verification link, the user will be validated in the database and authorized to log in.

 ### Prerequisites

-- Have some good knowledge of PHP
+- Clear understanding of PHP
-- Have some basics of HTML, CSS, and bootstrap
-- How to use XAMPP and VsCode
+- The user should have the basic knowledge of HTML, CSS, and Bootstrap -The user should be able to use XAMPP and VS code

 #### Goals

-- Understanding how to :
+By the end of this tutorial, the reader will be able to:

 - Configure Xammp to allow sending of email in the localhost.
 - Create a registration form.
 - Design a database table for storing the user details.